federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Gets count of inserted records that successfully loaded or failed to load to the PyCSW.
 - Creates a message string with the overall results of the data translation.

-##### Notification Compliler and eMailer
+##### Notification Compiler and eMailer

 This section performs the following tasks:
 - Gets the current data and time.
-- Concatenates insert records or no records to insert notifcation strings, update records or no records to update notification strings, plus date and time into one message string
+- Concatenates insert records or no records to insert notification strings, update records or no records to update notification strings, plus date and time into one message string
-- Emails the message string to an adminstrator.
+- Emails the message string to an administrator.

 #### NOTIFY_UPDATE